openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 CSR Access
 ~~~~~~~~~~
 CSRs are accessed using 32-bit reads and writes over the APB bus.
-The address space is organized as follows:
+The address space is organised as follows:
   - Base CSRs: 0x000 - 0x0FC
   - Pad configuration CSRs: 0x400 - 0x4C0